a-AAKASH/hangman/README.md

 # milestone_2.py
 The milestone_2.py file is a kind of scratchpad that lets you get started with python by performing tasks related to lists, if...else conditions and more.

+# milestone_3.py
+The milestone_3.py is similar to the milestone_2.py code but enhanced.
+It has better readability with use of functions in the code, as well as structure is maintained.